 Your radio comes with a rechargeable Lithium Ion battery; for shipping safety, the battery is not installed at the factory.
+The empty alkaline battery tray is installed as a placeholder.

 - 1. Insert the hook on the battery into the notch at the top of the battery compartment. - 2.
-Lower the battery until it rests flat in the compartment. - 3.
-Bring the battery latch up and snap it into place.
+Lower the battery until it rests flat in the compartment. - Bring the battery latch up and snap it into place.